Dave-Gilbert/w2eb/README.md

-# w2eb
+# W2EB

-## w2eb Converts Wikipedia pages to offline ebooks.
+## W2EB Converts Wikipedia pages to offline ebooks

 Wikipedia is a fantastic source of information which has changed the way most people do research.
 However, Wikipedia pages are designed to